micessien/live-chat-app/README.md

 After installing dependencies, follow the steps below:

-1. Set up Environment Variables: rename the `.env.example` file to `.env` and fill in the required environment variables such as database connection strings, API keys, and other configurations.
+1. Set up Environment Variables in root and client: rename the `.env.example` file to `.env` and fill in the required environment variables such as database connection strings, API keys, and other configurations.
-2. Create `dev.js` file inside config folder.
-Ensure you have a running instance of the database specified in your `dev.js` from environment variables.
-Create the necessary databases and run any required migrations or seed scripts.
-3. Start App: Use the command below to start the development server.
+2. Start App: Use the command below to start concurrently the development server & client.
 ```sh
 yarn dev
 ```